Skip to Content

 If you already have your dreams written down, your mind will be busy reading them instead of worrying about what you’ve to do tomorrow or what happened yesterday.

-A dream journal doesn’t have to be just for writing down your dreams; you can also use it as a night journal where you write down all the things that happened the day before you go to sleep – who did or said what, when, etc. Wake up in the morning and remember something important that happened yesterday (or earlier in the evening).
-You can easily check your evening journal to see if any of it’s mentioned.
+A dream journal doesn’t have to be just for writing down your dreams; you can also use it as a night journal where you write down all the things that happened the day before you go to sleep – who did or said what, when, etc. Wake up in the morning and remember something significant that happened yesterday (or earlier in the evening).
+You can quickly check your evening journal to see if it’s mentioned.

 Related Articles